Rose Fitzgerald Kennedy Greenway: Public art

 The Conservancy has a program to install rotating exhibitions of contemporary public art on the Greenway.

-Commissions by the Greenway Conservancy have won 8 awards from Americans for the Arts’ Public Art Network, among the most in the country since 2012.
-Annually, PAN recognizes the best 50 new public art installations and has recognized Os Gemeos, “The Giant of Boston” (2012); Shinique Smith, “Seven Moon Junction” (2014); Kyu Seok Oh, “Wandering Sheep” (2015); Matthew Hoffman, “MAY THIS NEVER END” (2016); Mehdi Ghadyanloo, “Spaces Of Hope” (2017); Meredith James, “Far from this setting in which I now find myself” (2017); and Mark Reigelman, “The Meeting House” (2017); and Anne Lilly, "Temple of Mnemon" (2018).
+Commissions by the Greenway Conservancy have won 8 awards from Americans for the Arts' Public Art Network, among the most in the country since 2012.
+Annually, PAN recognizes the best 50 new public art installations and has recognized Os Gemeos, The Giant of Boston (2012); Shinique Smith, Seven Moon Junction (2014); Kyu Seok Oh, Wandering Sheep (2015); Matthew Hoffman, MAY THIS NEVER END (2016); Mehdi Ghadyanloo, Spaces Of Hope (2017); Meredith James, Far from this setting in which I now find myself (2017); and Mark Reigelman, The Meeting House (2017); and Anne Lilly, Temple of Mnemon (2018).

-A series of temporary murals are rotated each fall on the 70' x 76' wall of the air intake structure overlooking Dewey Square Park.
+A series of temporary murals are rotated each fall on the 70' × 76' wall of the air intake structure overlooking Dewey Square Park.
 In 2012, Brazilian twin brothers Otavio and Gustavo Pandolfo (Os Gêmeos) painted a mural on the wall, in conjunction with their first solo exhibition in the United States at Boston's Institute of Contemporary Art.
-In fall 2013, a new mural, "Remanence: Salt and Light (Part II)" by Matthew Ritchie replaced the Os Gemeos mural.
-The third mural on the Greenway Wall was "Seven Moon Junction" by Shinique Smith, installed in 2014.
-"A TRANSLATION FROM ONE LANGUAGE TO ANOTHER" by Lawrence Weiner was installed on the Greenway Wall in 2015 and remained through September 2016.
-"Spaces of Hope," by Iranian artist Mehdi Ghadyanloo was installed on the wall in October 2016.

-Shara Hughes’ “Carving Out Fresh Options” was installed on the Greenway Wall in May 2018, and the current mural, "Resonance" by Super A was installed in May 2019.
+In fall 2013, a new mural, Remanence: Salt and Light (Part II) by Matthew Ritchie replaced the Os Gemeos mural.
+The third mural on the Greenway Wall was Seven Moon Junction by Shinique Smith, installed in 2014.
+A TRANSLATION FROM ONE LANGUAGE TO ANOTHER by Lawrence Weiner was installed on the Greenway Wall in 2015 and remained through September 2016.
+Spaces of Hope, by Iranian artist Mehdi Ghadyanloo, was installed on the wall in October 2016.
+Shara Hughes's Carving Out Fresh Options was installed on the Greenway Wall in May 2018, and the current mural, Resonance by Super A was installed in May 2019.